skratchdot/mongodb-schema/README.md

 ## Description: ##

-This is a schema analysis tool from MongoDB.
+This is a schema analysis tool for MongoDB.
 It accomplishes this by extended the mongo shell, and providing a new function called schema() with the following signature: